 What Do CNAs Do?

 CNAs are the foot soldiers of nursing.
 In many facilities, due to the high demands on RNs and LPNs, they may be the primary caregiver to many patients.
-They need to be superbly compassionate, upbeat, energetic and take absolute pleasure from helping people with serious medical issues.
+They need to be superbly compassionate, upbeat, energetic and take absolute pleasure in helping people with serious medical issues.

 Important Skills and Traits

 You’ll need spectacular communication skills and a vast well of humility.
 You must be comfortable reporting to superiors because everyone you’ll work with (other than fellow CNAs) will be above you.
+So, what can you do with a CNA certificate?

 CNA Job Duties and Daily Responsibilities